NERSC/timemory-tutorials/README.md

 - Command-line Tools
   - `timemory-avail`
+    - This tools provides information about various components, runtime configuration options, and hardware counters
   - `timem`
+    - This tool is a drop-in replacement for the UNIX `time` tool but provides more metrics
+    - This tool can also be used to run PAPI from the command-line
   - `timemory-run`
+    - This is the dynamic instrumentation tool which will insert timemory measurements into existing binaries
 - Python Interface
   - Decorators and context-managers for single-use (single function or region)
   - Decorators and context-managers for full profiling (every Python interpreter function call within function or region)